briandinh1/Typing-Game/README.txt

-TODO: attempt to copy how Ztype did the spaceship shooting at words, possible do levels instead of an endless scroller
+TODO: attempt to copy how Ztype did the spaceship shooting at words, possible do levels instead of an endless scroller sometimes the UI for the scores bugs out, gotta fix